CS5008-khoury-lionelle/TeamActivities/Module12/README.md

 * In regards to time/space complexity, how did the total number of edges affect the run time of the algorithm?

-## Finally
+## Leet Code

-Work on some more leet code problems.
+In your group, work on some leet code problems.
+Have a couple people practice "live coding" by discussing what you are doing as you write the code.
+Live coding is a skill in interviews were you are asked to describe code **while** you are writing it.
+It can be a challenging skill, and it takes practice.
 For your assignment you will be writing Dijsktra's algorithm in C, and you should feel free to use the python code as a reference.
 There are also many resources online that can help you with this.
 Note that for your homework, you will not need the heap version.
-The graphs while sparse, will be small enough the speed difference will not be noticeable.
+The graphs, while sparse, will be small enough the speed difference will not be noticeable.